SWECO BUILDING STANDARDS GUIDANCE NOTE

 Guidance

-To be independent, sections of buildings must be constructed in accordance with Building Regulation B3 by way of fire resisting construction to form compartmentation/separation between sections.
+To be independent, sections of buildings must be constructed in accordance with Building Regulation B3, by way of fire resisting construction to form compartmentation/separation between sections.

 Plant

-For example, residential service runs should not be accommodated within a non-residential riser or vice versus.
+For example, residential service runs should not be accommodated within a non-residential riser or vice versa.
 It should not be possible that notifiable works within a service duct/riser could adversely affect another independent section’s services.

 The contents of this Guidance Note are confidential to Sweco and the intended recipient and are subject to copyright in favour of Sweco.
 The content of this Guidance Note must not be reproduced by any person (including the intended recipient) without the prior written consent of Sweco.